Business/Career

 Insurance in Nigeria: What actually is Insurance?

-The term ‘insurance’ (or indemnity, coverage, or assurance) as we indicated earlier, is a form of financial protection.
-It is a legal agreement between an individual (or organization) and the insurer, in which the insurer agrees to pay you some amount to help you (or another party chosen by you) recover in the case of a financial loss or serious harm.
+The term ‘insurance‘ (or indemnity, coverage, or assurance) as we indicated earlier, is a form of financial protection.
+It is a legal agreement between an individual (or organization) and the insurer.
+The insurer agrees to pay you some amount to help you (or another party chosen by you) recover in the case of a financial loss or serious harm.

-Such sudden events leading to loss or harm could include fire, burglary, vehicle accident, work hazards, death, failing health and more.
+Such sudden events leading to loss or harm might include fire, burglary, vehicle accident, work hazards, death, failing health, and more.
 That agreement is called an insurance policy.
 To guarantee this future benefit, the insured party is required to pay a regular amount called a premium to the insurance company.

-Insurance is a means of managing risks.
+Insurance companies in Nigeria (and elsewhere globally) help you to manage risks.
 Life itself is full of risks at every turn.
 By signing for an insurance policy, you are transferring the risk to the insurance company.
 The insurer will manage the risk on your behalf, by paying you a certain amount when such an undesirable event occurs.

-So if your insured property gets burnt by any means not your fault, the insurer pays you some money to repair it (or perhaps buy another one).
+So if your insured property gets burnt by any means not your fault, the insurer pays you some money.
+With that, you can repair the property (or perhaps buy another one).
 Luckily enough, there are reputable insurance companies in Nigeria as we speak.

 Insurance Companies in Nigeria: Important Statistics

-Here are some critical facts about the state of the insurance sector in Nigeria so far, as at 2022.
+Here are some critical facts about the state of the insurance sector in Nigeria so far, as of 2024.

 • About 0.5% of Nigerians have signed up for one form of insurance or another.